 The term “Top Line” refers to a company’s total revenue or sales before any expenses or deductions.
 It is called such because it appears at the top of a company’s income statement.
 Additionally, it is often seen as an important indicator of a company’s financial performance.
-This term also know as revenue, sales, or gross income.
+This term also known as revenue, sales, or gross income.

 The income statement’s top line displays a company’s total revenue from product or service sales within a specific time frame.
 This figure serves as a starting point, representing the full sales price before expenses or losses are subtracted.